Adan Abdullahi Aw-Hassan

-Adan Abdullahi Aw-Hassan (Aadan Cabdullaahi Aw-Xasan, آدم عبد الله أو حسن) is a Somali politician who has served as the Speaker of the Northeastern State House of Representatives since August 2025.
+Adan Abdullahi Aw-Hassan (Aadan Cabdullaahi Aw-Xasan, آدم عبد الله أو حسن) is a Somali politician, and is a former agriculture minster, currently serving as the Speaker of the Northeastern State House of Representatives since August 2025.

 Early life and education

 The Aw in his name is an honorific borne by his grandfather Hassan.
 Adan hails from the Fiqishini community of the Ayr (Habar Gidir) branch of the Hawiye clan.

 Adan was born in Las Anod on 31 December 1954; his parents are Abdullahi Aw-Hassan and Ardo Jama.
 He began his early schooling—primary, middle, and secondary—in the cities of Las Anod and Burao in Somaliland, completing secondary education at Sheikh-Bashir Secondary School in Burao in June 1977.
 He earned a B.Sc. in Agricultural Science from Somali National University in July 1982, an M.S. in Agricultural Economics from Utah State University in July 1988, and—after a year of service back in Somalia—a Ph.D. in Agricultural Economics from Oklahoma State University in December 1992.